Should you use Mailchimp in 2025?

 How much does Mailchimp cost?

-The Essentials plan starts at around $12 per month and adds important features such as simple A/B testing, more templates, 24/7 email support, and expanded sending and contact capacity.
-It is ideal for small businesses and agencies that want a little more power for their campaigns.
+The Essentials package starts at around €11 per month and adds important features such as simple A/B testing, more templates, 24/7 email support, as well as expanded mailing and contact capacity.
+It's ideal for small businesses and agencies who want a little more power for their campaigns.

-The Standard plan, starting at $17 per month, includes advanced automations, detailed reports, finer segmentation, and additional integrations.
-This plan is designed for more established marketing teams that want to take full advantage of personalization and analytics capabilities.
+The Standard plan, from €17 per month, includes advanced automation, detailed reporting, finer segmentation and additional integrations.
+This plan is aimed at more established marketing teams who want to make full use of the personalization and analytics capabilities.

-What are the key features of Mailchimp?
+What are Mailchimp's key features?

 Is it reliable and secure?